Test-Instance/Laravel-Model-Profiles/README.md

 Updating a model with profile attributes loaded will not be affected by profile.

 - [ ] Casting
-Model profile type casting to another model is [WIP]
+Model profile type to another model is [WIP]

 <hr/>